atraides/sharpnet-docs/docs/gpg_setup.md

 - When prompted to specify the key type, enter ```(9) ECC (sign and encrypt)``` and press Enter.
 - Specify the "size" of key you want to generate.
 Recommended is ```(1) Curve 25519```
 - Specify the expiration date of the key, and press Enter.
 Verify the expiration date when prompted.
 - Now enter your user information.
   - Enter your Real Name and press Enter. **Be sure to enter both your first and last name.**
   - Enter your Email Address and press Enter.
   - If desired, enter a Comment about this key, and press Enter.
 - Review the information you entered, make any changes if necessary.
 - If all information is correct, enter O (for Okay) and press Enter.
-- Enter your passphrase for the new key __(You will need this to move the key to your yubikey)__
+- Enter a passphrase for the new key

 !!! info
 While the key is being generated, move your mouse around or type on the keyboard to gain enough entropy.